la2050/challenge/_2021/connect/crayon-collection.md

   plan views and social-emotional learning of the students served.
 To track changes in SEL, Crayon Collection utilizes teacher surveys to determine how our programs changed students' confidence, participation and interactions with others in the classroom.
 Crayons Recycled: 20,000,000 + Students Served:
   30,000 + per year Volunteers: 550 Lesson Plan Clicks: 6,000 per year
-'Approximately how many people will be directly impacted by this project, program, or initiative?': '5000' Describe how Los Angeles County will be different if your work is successful.: >- Through our work, we are providing materials to help make Los Angeles a place where residents are encouraged and empowered to engage with others.
+'Approximately how many people will be directly impacted by this project, program, or initiative?': '5000' 'Approximately how many people will be indirectly impacted by this project, program, or initiative?': '6000' Describe how Los Angeles County will be different if your work is successful.: >- Through our work, we are providing materials to help make Los Angeles a place where residents are encouraged and empowered to engage with others.
 Currently,